Parameters

 Exposing parameters allows artists and designers to create systems that can be controlled by others—and themselves—more easily.
 Choosing which parameters to expose is a core concern of software interface design.
 When choosing, consider the following:

 I sometimes find it helpful to consider whether my parameters should be process-oriented or goal-oriented.
 By process-oriented, I mean parameters that control what the procedure does.
-By goal-oriented, I mean parameters what control what the procedure achieves.
+By goal-oriented, I mean parameters that control what the procedure achieves.
 This isn’t a concrete difference and programming languages don’t make a distinction between these things.
 This is just a way of thinking about parameters and their purpose that can be helpful when designing interfaces.
-If you take an internal, hard-coded value of a function and turn it into a parameter, it will probably be a process-oriented parameter almost by defintion.
+If you take an internal, hard-coded value of a function and turn it into a parameter, it will probably be a process-oriented parameter almost by definition.
 It often takes a little more effort, and some additions to the code, to introduce a goal-oriented parameter because the code needs to figure out how to reach the goal.

 Balance